FREE Personal Injury Claims Quiz

 Call Us Today

 Accidents can be devastating.
-However, it is important that you begin the process of making a premises liability claim as soon as possible after your accident.
-There are several reasons why you should get in touch with an experienced New York premises liability lawyer as soon as possible.
+However, you must begin making a premises liability claim as soon as possible after your accident.

-• Property owners often aren’t willing to take responsibility for the accident.
-They will be quick to deny responsibility and therefore may work to hide the evidence.
-Consulting with a premises liability attorney early will enable your attorney to begin investigating your claim while the evidence is still fresh.
-They can build a strong case for you.
+• Property Owners Don’t Want to Be Held Liable for an Accident: Property owners often aren’t willing to take responsibility for the accident.
+Some property owners will be quick to deny responsibility, and many will work to hide the evidence.
+Consulting with a premises liability attorney early will enable your legal team to begin investigating your claim while the evidence is still fresh, allowing them to build a strong case for you.

-• Insurance companies don’t want to make a loss by paying compensation.
-They will do anything to drive the value of your claim down or to deny it altogether.
-A premises liability attorney will represent you throughout the claims process.
-The lawyers at Harrison Law Group P.C. are experienced in dealing with insurance companies.
+• Insurance Companies Protect Their Interests: Insurance companies don’t want to make a loss by paying compensation.
+It seems they will do almost anything to drive your claim’s value down or deny it altogether.
+In contrast, a premises liability attorney will represent you throughout the claims process.
+The experienced lawyers at Harrison Law Group P.C. have dealt with insurance companies.
 They will fight to protect your rights and negotiate for a reasonable settlement on your behalf.

-• Your case may involve several liable parties.
-This may make it complicated.
-A premises liability lawyer will investigate your case to determine fault.
-They will ensure that all avenues for seeking compensation are explored and maximize your compensation.
+• Identifying Liable Parties: Your case may involve several liable parties, complicating it significantly.
+A premises liability lawyer will investigate your case to determine fault and explore the involvement of all relevant parties.
+They will explore all avenues to maximize your compensation.

-• It can be difficult to determine how much your case is worth.
-This puts you at risk of accepting a low-ball offer for settlement from the property owner and their insurance company.
+• Case Valuation: It can be difficult to determine how much your case is worth, putting you at risk of accepting a low-ball offer for settlement from the property owner and their insurance company.
 An experienced lawyer will use their experience and knowledge of the law to determine the approximate value of your claim.
-We will give you a clear idea of what a reasonable settlement amount ought to be.
+Our premises liability attorney team will give you a clear idea of a reasonable settlement amount for your case.

-Have you been injured while on someone else’s property – whether private, commercial or public?
+Have you been injured while on someone else’s property — whether private, commercial, or public?
 You may have a legitimate claim to compensation from the property owner.
-Don’t hesitate to contact Harrison Law Group P.C.
+Don’t hesitate to contact Harrison Law Group, P.C.
 Our team of attorneys will evaluate your case and help you understand your rights and options.
-We will investigate your case and determine who ought to be held liable for your accident and injuries.
-With our assistance, you can maximize your compensation.
+We will investigate the details surrounding your accident and determine who ought to be held liable for your injuries and other losses.
+We will diligently guide you in a concerted effort to maximize your compensation.

 The Statute of Limitations for Premises Liability Lawsuits in New York

-Every state has its own laws pertaining to personal injury lawsuits.
+Every state has its laws about personal injury lawsuits.
 Premises liability lawsuits are one type of personal injury lawsuit.
-One of the rules regarding premises liability lawsuits involved how long a plaintiff has to file the claim in court.
+One of the rules regarding premises liability lawsuits involves how long a plaintiff has to file the claim in court.
 Limitations on how long plaintiffs have to file a claim are called statutes of limitations, and each state has its statutes of limitations for different types of claims.

-In the state of New York, the statute of limitations for a premises liability claim is three years from the date that the plaintiff became injured.
-For example, if the plaintiff slipped and fell in a grocery store on January 1st, 2020, the plaintiff would have until January 1st, 2023, to file a personal injury lawsuit.
-In some instances, the plaintiff may have longer to file a premises liability lawsuit.
-The court may toll, or delay, the statute of limitations in limited circumstances.
+In New York, the statute of limitations for a premises liability claim is three years from the date that the plaintiff became injured.
+For example, if the plaintiff slipped and fell in a grocery store on January 1st, 2022, the plaintiff would have until January 1st, 2025, to file a personal injury lawsuit.
+Sometimes, the plaintiff may have longer to file a premises liability lawsuit.
+The court may toll — or delay — the statute of limitations in limited circumstances.
 An experienced New York premises liability attorney can advise an injury victim on how the statute of limitations will apply in their case.

 New York’s Comparative Negligence Laws

 New York uses the legal theory of comparative negligence when deciding whether a plaintiff is entitled to damages in a premises liability lawsuit.
-The comparative negligence law means that the plaintiff may absorb some measure of fault for their damages if the jury finds that the plaintiff is partially responsible for causing the accident that resulted in their injuries.
-New York is one of only 13 states that use a pure comparative negligence fault rule.
-As a result, the plaintiff can still recover damages even if he was 99% at fault for the accident.
-If awarded compensation, he would be entitled to 1% of the total damages.
+The comparative negligence law means that the plaintiff may absorb some fault for their damages if the jury finds the plaintiff partially responsible for causing the accident that led to their injuries.
+New York is one of only 13 states that uses a pure comparative negligence fault rule.
+Consequently, the plaintiff can still recover damages even if he was 99% at fault for the accident.
+He would be entitled to 1% of the total damages if awarded compensation.

 Suppose a grocery store failed to mop up an oil spill, and the plaintiff tripped and fell, causing serious injuries.
-The defense may try to argue that the plaintiff was intoxicated, contributing to the accident.
-In that case, the plaintiff would absorb some of the fault for the accident, and their damages would be reduced.
+The defense may argue that the plaintiff was intoxicated, contributing to the accident.
+In that case, the plaintiff would absorb some of the fault for the accident, reducing their damages.
 For example, if the court found that the plaintiff was 40% at fault for the accident, the plaintiff’s percentage of fault does not exceed the defendant’s.
 In that case, the plaintiff can still recover compensation.

-However, the plaintiff will lose 40% of the damages due to their own fault.
+However, the plaintiff will lose 40% of the damages due to their fault.
 Suppose the plaintiff received $100,000 in damages.
-In that case, the plaintiff would only be able to take home $60,000. $40,000 would be subtracted from the total to account for the defendant’s damages.
+In that case, the plaintiff could only take home $60,000. $40,000 would be subtracted to account for the defendant’s damages.

 Damages and Compensation in Premises Liability Lawsuits

 Facing a serious injury can be costly, stressful, and time-consuming.
-The medical expenses for spinal cord injury, for example, can easily exceed millions of dollars over a person’s lifetime.
-Many people who suffered serious injuries are not able to return to work, making it even more challenging for them to pay their bills.
-In premises liability lawsuits, as with other types of personal injury cases, a court can award two main types of damages.
-These types of damages include compensatory and punitive damages.
+For example, medical expenses for spinal cord injuries can easily exceed millions of dollars over a person’s lifetime.
+Many people who suffer serious injuries cannot return to work, making it even more challenging for them to pay their bills.
+In premises liability lawsuits, as with other personal injury cases, a court can award two types of damages.
+These damages include compensatory and punitive damages.

 Compensatory Damages

-Compensatory damages are intended to compensate the victim for the economic and non-economic damages he or she has endured due to the personal injury accident.
-In cases involving accidents that are caused by a dangerous condition on a property, the most common types of damages are compensatory.
-Compensatory damages can be broken into two further categories, specific and general damages.
+Compensatory damages compensate the victim for the economic and non-economic damages he or she has endured due to the personal injury accident.
+In cases involving accidents caused by a dangerous condition on a property, the most common damages are compensatory.
+Compensatory damages can be broken into two categories: special and general.

-General and specific damages are intended to compensate and reimburse the victim for the financial burdens directly caused by injuries sustained from the premises liability accident.
-The plaintiff’s attorney will attempt to recover compensation for several different types of expenses.
+• Special damages: Also known as actual compensatory damages or economic damages, special damages compensate and reimburse the victim for the specific quantifiable financial burdens directly caused by injuries sustained from the premises liability accident.

 Medical Expenses

-Medical costs have soared in the last decade.
+Medical costs have soared in the past decade.
 Even with high-quality Insurance, the deductibles, co-pays, fees, and procedures that insurance does not cover can easily drain a person’s bank account.
 Injured or ill plaintiffs can struggle to make ends meet, losing their financial stability because of their injuries.
-Medical expenses frequently make up the most significant portion of compensatory damages sought by a plaintiff, including:
+Medical expenses frequently make up a significant majority of compensatory damages sought by a plaintiff, including:

 • Doctor’s fees